Food is medicine

 2. Crush 5-8 almonds.
 Should be enough to fill the core with the almonds.

-4. Place the pear on a steamer, either stainless steel or bamboo.
+4. Place the pear in a heat-proof bowl on a steamer, either stainless steel, silicone, or bamboo.
+In the bowl put 1/4 cup of water mixed with 1-2 teaspoons honey.

-5. Gently steam while covered until the pear is soft, about 6-8 minutes.
+5. Gently steam while covered until the pear is soft, about 8-12 minutes.
+Sometimes it can take a little longer.

-You can top with honey if you like.
+You can top with more honey if you like.

 Bon Appetite!